Department of Mechanical Engineering Courses

 Fall and Spring: 2 units

-This course teaches the safe operation of MIG welding equipment through structured hands-on activities.
-A significant portion of the course is dedicated to learning workpiece setup, material selection, and quality assessment for building structures.
-Homework assignments are important for reinforcement of skills learned, and are flexible for students to complete guided or self-directed projects.
+This course teaches the safe operation of welding equipment through structured hands-on activities.
+A significant portion of the course is dedicated to learning workpiece setup, material selection, and weldability assessment for introductory-level projects.
+Homework assignments are important for reinforcement of skills learned, and the utilization of these skills will be applied to a self-directed project.
+This course is required to use the welding equipment at TechSpark.
+3-unit mini (7-weeks)

 Fall and Spring: 3 units

 This course teaches the safe operation of wood working equipment, including table saw, panel saw, and miter saw through structured hands-on activities.
-A significant portion of the course is dedicated to learning optimal workflow, tool selection, and equipment selection for building structures.
-Homework assignments are important for reinforcement of skills learned, and are flexible for students to complete guided or self-directed projects.
+A significant portion of the course is dedicated to learning optimal workflow, tool selection, and equipment selection for introductory-level projects.
+Homework assignments are important for reinforcement of skills learned.
+This course is required to use the student wood shop at TechSpark.
+3-unit mini (7-weeks)

 Fall and Spring: 1 unit